jeffThompson/Recipes/recipes/larb-gai.md

 7. plate and add remaining herbs and a pinch of rice powder

 serve:
-1. spoon onto service plate and surround with cucumber and lettuce (if using)
+1. spoon onto service plate and surround with cucumber, chiles, and lettuce (if using)

+## notes
+* Definitely prep all the herbs ahead of time into bowls (one for fish sauce mix, one for herbs for cooking, another for garnish) since this cooks super fast

 ## based on
 * The great *Pok Pok* book